-Criteria Sub-Standard Proficient Distinguished 1 2 3 Work is not completely aligned with content knowledge objectives previously identified by the student and their Program Director.
+Sub-Standard Proficient Distinguished 1 2 3 Work is not completely aligned with content knowledge objectives previously identified by the student and their Program Director.
 Work is well aligned with content knowledge objectives previously identified by the student and their Program Director.
 Work is fully aligned with content knowledge objectives previously identified by the student and their Program Director.
 In addition, highly relevant content has been added.
-Critical Thinking Accurately interprets evidence, Some interpretations of the evidence, statements, graphics Accurately interprets evidence, statements, graphics, questions, Meets proficiency standard. statements, graphics, questions, etc. or inquiries are questionable. etc. In addition, fair- mindedly follows wherever evidence Identifies the salient arguments (reasons and claims) pro and con.
-Identification of the salient arguments (reasons and claims) is Identifies the salient arguments (reasons and claims). and reasons lead Thoughtfully analyzes and evaluates major alternative points of view. inconsistent. , Draws warranted, judicious, non- fallacious conclusions.
-Justifies key results and procedures, Little analysis or consideration of alternative perspectives.
-Thorough analysis or consideration of alternative perspectives. explains assumptions.
-Fair-mindedly follows where evidence and reasons lead.
+Some interpretations of the evidence, statements, graphics or inquiries are Accurately interprets evidence, statements, graphics, questions, etc. Meets proficiency standard.
+In addition, fair- Identification of the salient arguments (reasons and claims) is Identifies the salient arguments (reasons and claims). mindedly follows wherever evidence and reasons lead Little analysis or consideration of Thorough analysis or consideration of alternative perspectives. alternative perspectives.
 Conclusions not adequately justified.
 Conclusions adequately justified.
 Assumptions insufficiently examined.
 Assumptions methodically examined.
-Research Methodology & Information Literacy Formulates population health research Formulation of research question is incompletely informed.
+Formulation of research question is incompletely informed.
 Formulation of research question is well-informed.
-Formulation of research question is exceptionally well-informed. questions informed by relevant theoretical and conceptual models, systematic reviews of the literature, valid, reliable and generalizable data and stakeholder needs.
-Accesses and manages secondary data Some relevant information resources are overlooked in support of the research and Capstone outcomes.
+Formulation of research question is exceptionally well-informed.
+Some relevant information resources are overlooked in support of the research and Capstone outcomes.
 Information resources are used to good effect in support of the research and Capstone outcomes.
-Information resources, both conventional and unconventional/ original, are used to great effect in support of the research and Capstone outcomes. from existing public and private sources.
+Information resources, both conventional and unconventional/ original, are used to great effect in support of the research and Capstone outcomes.
+Work is not completely aligned with content knowledge objectives previously identified by the student and their Program Director.
+Some interpretations of the evidence, statements, graphics or inquiries are questionable.
+Identification of the salient arguments (reasons and claims) is inconsistent.
+Little analysis or consideration of alternative perspectives.
+Conclusions not adequately justified.
+Assumptions insufficiently examined.
+Formulation of research question is incompletely informed.
+Some relevant information resources are overlooked in support of the research and Capstone Work is not completely aligned with content knowledge objectives previously identified by the student and their Program Director.
+Some interpretations of the evidence, statements, graphics or inquiries are questionable.
+Identification of the salient arguments (reasons and claims) is inconsistent.
+Little analysis or consideration of alternative perspectives.
+Conclusions not adequately justified.
+Assumptions insufficiently examined.
+Formulation of research question is incompletely informed.
+Some relevant information resources are overlooked in support of the research and Capstone outcomes.

 Criteria Sub-Standard Proficient Distinguished 1 2 3 Implements research protocols with standardized procedures that ensure reproducibility of the science.
-Study designs and/or research methods are not fully suited to the problem or are applied Study designs and/or research methods well-suited to the problem are applied Study designs and/or research methods well-suited to the problem at hand are Selects appropriate study designs to address specific population health research questions. without adequate attention to their strengths, limitations, and reproducibility. with attention to their strengths, limitations and reproducibility. applied with exceptional attention to their strengths, limitations and reproducibility.
-Identifies information needs and corresponding resources. reproductionity.
+Study designs and/or research methods are not fully suited to the problem or are applied Study designs and/or research methods well-suited to the problem are applied Study designs and/or research methods well-suited to the problem at hand are Selects appropriate study designs to address specific population health research questions. without adequate attention to their strengths, limitations, and reproducibility. with attention to their strengths, limitations and reproducibility. applied with exceptional attention to their strengths, limitations and Identifies information needs and corresponding resources. reproducibility.
 Analyzes and synthesizes information demonstrating understanding of current information technology, how information is socially situated and the critical evaluation of emerging information tools.
 Information needs are incompletely identified, current information technology underutilized and social/cultural context of the information technology unexamined.
 Information needs are identified, current information technology used and social/cultural context of the information technology examined.
 Information needs are astutely identified, current information technology fluently used and social/cultural context of information technology examined.